SYSTRAN/seq2seq-attn/README.md

 * `unkfilter`: Ignore sentences with too many UNK tokens.
 Can be an absolute count limit (if > 1) or a proportional limit (0 < unkfilter < 1).
 * `shuffle`: Shuffle sentences.
+* `alignfile`, `alignvalfile`: when passing file with symmetrized alignment, sentences where source or target words matching 'alignpattern' and not aligned - are skipped.
+* `alignpattern`: regular expression to words checked in the alignment - by default '&lt;unk&gt;'

 #### Training options (`train.lua`)
 **Data options**